wex-maianatanael/demo-java-springboot-logging-splunk-hec/README.md

 - Attach index to the hec (there is an existing token we create at runtime)

 ### Java app
-In order to run the java api locall, firstly you'll need to restore all the dependencies (maven/pom.xml), then build and run the app.
+In order to run the java api locally, firstly you'll need to restore all the dependencies (maven/pom.xml), then build and run the app.

 ### Stopping containers
 Once you're done with the tests, just run: